MarlinFirmware/Configurations/config/examples/Creality/Ender-6/README.md

 ## BLTouch Instructions

-To use an installed BLTouch probe, enable the custom option `ENABLE_BLTOUCH_PROBE` at the top of `Configuration.h` to get all the settings needed to support the probe.
+To use an installed BLTouch probe, enable the custom option `E6_USE_BLTOUCH` at the top of `Configuration.h` to get all the settings needed to support the probe.
 Creality isn't shipping printers with a BLTouch option at this time, but the existence of factory mounts, wiring, and OEM firmware supporting it suggests this may change in the future.

 NOTE: Due to slight manufacturing differences, you will still need to tune your probe's `NOZZLE_TO_PROBE_OFFSET` values, at least for Z. For best results use the Probe Offset Wizard.